On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Proofs of results in 2024-02-05

-For the case (2), we use the observation that for $q\geq 3$, the quantity on the right hand side of \eqref{eq:RePottsThrm2New} is monotonically decreasing in $\beta$.
-This implies that we only need to consider $\beta=-\infty$.
-That is, we only need to prove that for the colouring model the corresponding quantity $\drate_{e}$ satisfies ${\bf B.1}$ with slack $c_0>0$.
-Then, the Potts model, i.e., with $\beta\neq \infty$, of the case (2), also satisfies ${\bf B.1}$ with slack which is larger than $c_0$.
+Case (2) corresponds to assuming that $q^{k-1}-1> d(k-1)$ and $\beta< 0$, including $\beta=-\infty$.
+In this setting the quantity on the right-hand side of \eqref{eq:RePottsThrm2New} is monotonically decreasing in $\beta$.
+Hence, it suffices to prove that $\CA$ is satisfied with slack $\updelta_0>0$ for $\beta=\infty$.
+That is, we only need to consider the colouring model.